 - Psoriatic Arthritis: This type of psoriasis will not only cause inflamed, scaly skin, but also pitted, discolored nails and joints that are swollen and painful (similar to the symptoms of arthritis).
 The symptoms of psoriatic arthritis can affect any joint in the body, and they range from moderate to quite severe.
 While not normally as crippling as other forms of arthritis, it can cause progressive joint damage that could eventually lead to a permanent deformity around the joint.

-If you think that you might be experiencing the symptoms of psoriasis, then you should schedule an appointment with your health care provider.
-During your visit, please be sure to explain all of the symptoms that you have to your doctor, so that they can make an accurate diagnosis of your condition.
+If you think that you might be experiencing psoriasis symptoms, then you should make an appointment with your health care provider.
+During your visit, please be sure to explain all of the symptoms that you have to your doctor.
+That’ll help them make an accurate diagnosis of your condition.
 Psoriasis can be treated, so please do not ignore any of the warning signs.